 English is an international language spoken worldwide, including in the UAE.
 It is the most common language spoken in the Emirates after Arabic.
 Because UAE has a high number of expats who speak English, we won’t be wrong to say it is the second native language of the region.

-In the UAE, you will find road signs, food menus, phone directories, and other things mentioned or written in English along with the Arabic language.
+In the UAE, you will find road signs, food menus, phone directories, and other things mentioned or written in English, along with the Arabic language.
+It is mainly used as a business and educational language in many institutions, universities, and companies.
 Most people working in the UAE are from different countries, and their primary language for communication is English.
-So, you can use English for interaction with people in the UAE, whether you order, shop, or visit places.
+It is also a very significant language in the UAE and is used for tourism, trade, and the media.
+So, you can use English to interact with people in the UAE, whether you order, shop, or visit places.